FAQs

 Expand All | Collapse All

-What is an approval to produce?
+What is an approval to large-scale produce?

-An approval to produce is the approval granted to facility who intends to produce in large-scale, First and Third Schedule biological agents.
+An approval to large-scale produce is the approval granted to facility who intends to produce in large-scale, First and Third Schedule biological agents.

 What is large-scale production?